dib-lab/TransAnn-Review/README.md

 * 1 week for edits and updates before publishing in the bioRxiv archive
 * 3 weeks for community discussion and editorial board preparation peer reviewed version

+**Disscusion plateform:**
+We have started [our own instance of Discourse](https://reviews.oxli.org/) for disscusions.
+Thanks for [Luiz Irber](https://github.com/luizirber) who volunteered to install the plateform in the amazon cloud and thanks for [C. Titus Brown](https://github.com/ctb) who generously accepted to fund the website.
+Discourse is an open source API that incorportes many feature making community disscusions more useful.
+You can follow the [software link](http://www.discourse.org/) to know more about the features of Discourse.

-**What should I do now?** Please go ahead and open the issues tab to find the issue called “contributors”.
-You need to add your name and email.
-Please feel free to introduce yourself and may be add links to you personal page if you want.
-Next you can open the issue called “Brainstorm” to add your ideas and discuss the other ideas.
+**What should I do now?** Please go ahead and open the [“contributors”](https://github.com/dib-lab/TransAnn-Review/issues/1) issue to add your name and email.
+Next you can open the issue [“Brainstorm”](https://github.com/dib-lab/TransAnn-Review/issues/2) to find out how to join our disscusion plateform.